Alfonso Flores-Lagunes is a Professor of Economics and a Senior Research

 Research Grants and Awards

 Co-Investigator.
 “Genes, Education, and Gene-Education Interactions in Obesity and Mental Health,” with Vikesh Amin, Principal Investigator, Carlos A. Flores, Co-Principal Investigator, Jere Behrman, Co-Principal Investigator and H-P Kohler, Co-Principal Investigator.
-NIH.
-9/1/18 - 8/31/21
+Funded by NIH.
+2018-2021.

 Co-Investigator.
 “Work Transitions in a Dynamic Labor Market,” Collaborative